Return

 Author Introduction

-Eric D. Kolaczyk, Professor at McGill University in Canada.
-Mainly engaged in research in the fields of dynamic network modeling, machine learning, and artificial intelligence.
+Eric D. Kolaczyk is a Professor at McGill University in Canada.
+His research spans dynamic network modeling, machine learning, and artificial intelligence.

-Qiwei Yao, Chair Professor at the London School of Economics.
-Mainly engaged in research in the fields of time series analysis, dimensionality reduction, factor modeling, dynamic network modeling, spatiotemporal modeling, financial econometrics, and non parametric regression.
+Qiwei Yao is a Chair Professor at the London School of Economics.
+His research interests include time series analysis, dimensionality reduction, factor modeling, dynamic network modeling, spatiotemporal modeling, financial econometrics, and nonparametric regression.

-Fengting Yi, Assistant Professor at Yunnan University.
-Mainly engaged in research in the fields of longitudinal data analysis, survival data analysis, network data analysis, etc.
+Fengting Yi is an Assistant Professor at Yunnan University.
+Her work focuses on longitudinal data analysis, survival data analysis, and network data analysis.